apache/helix/website/0.8.0/src/site/markdown/tutorial_task_framework.md

 #### Delete a Workflow

-Simliar to start, stop and resume, delete operation is supported by TaskDriver.
+Similar to start, stop and resume, delete operation is supported by TaskDriver.

 ```
 taskDriver.delete(myWorkflow);